Planting blue spruce tree is rewarding; it is an attractive native American conifer, read below to know more about blue spruce care and growing.

-Blue spruce is propagated usually from cuttings, grafting and seeds.
+Blue spruce is usually propagated by cuttings, graftings, and seeds.
 Blue spruce cuttings are collected, preferably in the morning from vigorous branches.
-These cuttings should be dipped in rooting hormone before planting in containers in a mixture of peat and sand.
-After planting keep the cuttings on a bright spot and keep the substrate moist.
-Blue cuttings take a long time to show signs of growth and you must wait several months and the success rate is also poor. once the cuttings shows growth, plant them in right place.
-Air layering of blue spruce tree is also possible.
+These cuttings should be dipped in a rooting hormone before planting in containers in a mixture of peat and sand.
+After planting keep the cuttings in a bright spot and keep the growing medium moist.
+These cuttings take a long time to show signs of growth, and you must wait several months, and the success rate is also poor.
+Once the cuttings show growth, plant them in the right place.
+Air layering of the blue spruce tree is also possible.

-If you are planting blue spruce tree, our recommendation is to buy a plant from nursery so that you’ll not have to wait that much long.
+If you are planting a blue spruce tree, our recommendation is to buy a plant from nursery so that you’ll not have to wait for that much long.

 Blue spruce tree care involves a few requirements and slight maintenance to keep it healthy and vigorous.

-Soil should be well drained and rich in organic matter.
+Soil should be well-drained and rich in organic matter.
 You can add compost while planting.
-It is also required to keep the soil slightly moist when plant is young as mature trees can tolerate dry soil.
+It is also required to keep the soil slightly moist when the plant is young as mature trees can tolerate dry soil.

 Conifer fertilizer is expensive (like 30-15-15 with minor elements) but very effective especially if your soil is sandy.
 These fertilizers will give all the nutrients and help the tree growing vigorously with a nice look and much denser foliage.

-Regular watering is required for young plant.
-Once established watering must be abundant but infrequent only during the dry spells.
-All conifers require significant water supply in the fall before frost to accumulate reserves, this will allow them to withstand the sun’s rays in March when plants still have their feet in the gel, causing called spring burn.
+Regular watering is required for the young plant.
+Once established, watering must be abundant but infrequent only during the dry spells.
+All conifers need a vital water supply in the fall before frost to accumulate reserves; this allows them to withstand the sun’s rays in March when plants still have their feet in the gel, causing called spring burn.

-Planting area around the blue should be kept clean and weed free, especially when plant is not well established.
+Planting area around this magnificent conifer should be kept clean and weed free, especially when the plant is not well established.
 A good thick cedar mulch or of other organic matter is sufficient to prevent annual weeds.